 Advice on how to survive late capitalism: "Your life is sold to serve an economy that does not serve your life.
 You don’t seem to be entertained, Bank-robbin’; your white-hot rage festers.
 It probably doesn’t help that you live in Brooklyn—this place where in the last ten years rent has spiked 77 percent while real median income has dropped, where the rich (the top 10 percent of earners who, as is well known, control 80 percent of the wealth) and their children live right on top of some of the worst poverty known to this country, while 20 percent of Brooklynites survive somehow below the poverty level, such that the widening income and wealth gap becomes achingly visible here.
 I could advise you to leave Brooklyn.
 But I don’t want you to leave Brooklyn."

+Smith doesn’t really have an hour to spare tonight.
+He and his bandmates are scrambling through what might be their only rehearsal for their first US headlining tour, which launches later this week.
+The goal is to road-test new material for the follow-up to DIIV’s 2012 debut album, Oshin, an underground breakout hit that marked them as one of indie rock’s most promising bands on the rise.
 Tomorrow he has to take care of countless logistical matters for the tour such as picking up borrowed gear and buying a van, which would be stressful enough for a random Tuesday.
 But tomorrow is also the 22nd birthday of Smith’s girlfriend, the model and acclaimed pop singer Sky Ferreira, and he needs to make it special after spending much of her 21st birthday stressing out about an impending European tour.
 “Last year I blew it,” Smith says.
 “She was so upset.”
 On top of all that, he’s also supposed to meet with his probation officer upstate, one of many unpleasant consequences of being arrested for heroin possession and other crimes last September in upstate Saugerties, New York.

+How an obsessed explorer found and lost the world's oldest subway.
 "The Atlantic Avenue Tunnel was sealed in 1861, shortly after Brooklyn banned steam locomotives within city limits.
 Legend has it that the tunnel was reopened in the 1920s when it was used for mushroom growing and bootlegging, and in the 1940s when the FBI opened it looking for Nazis.
 But soon after, it was lost.
 In the 1950s two historians attempted to find it and failed."

 Visiting the Big Apple?
 "Don't ask a pedestrian where a certain street is.
 He is usually too busy to stop, and if polite enough to stop, won't know.
 No New Yorker knows anything about New York."
 And another kind reminder: "Don't gape at women smoking cigarettes in restaurants.
 They are harmless and respectable, notwithstanding and nevertheless.
 They are also smart."
 Advice from Valentine’s City of New York: A Guide Book, published in 1920. [more inside]

 Because the film is a period piece, The Godfather actually presents a fascinating record of what 1940s-era New York City locations still existed in the early-1970s.
 Sadly, many of them are now gone.
 What still remains?
 Let’s take a closer look.